chadg1980/Pop-Movies/README.md

 ## Pop Movies part 2 for Android,
-Pop Movies is project for learning Experience through Udacity's Android Developers NanoDegree Pop-Movies pulls data from themviedb API and returns with either Popular Movies or Highly Rated Movies, or movies that are added by the user to a database of favorite movies.
+Pop Movies is project for learning Experience through Udacity's Android Developers NanoDegree Pop-Movies pulls data from themoviedb API and returns with either Popular Movies or Highly Rated Movies, or movies that are added by the user to a database of favorite movies.
 The Movie poster can be clicked to show more information about the movie such as PLOT, Movie Title, Trailers, and reviews.

 ## usage
 To get the code run